idmaksim/expense-tracker-cli/README.md

 # 💰 Expense Tracker CLI

 A command-line expense tracking application built with Go using clean architecture principles.
+This project was implemented based on the requirements from [roadmap.sh Expense Tracker project](https://roadmap.sh/projects/expense-tracker).

 ## ✨ Features